We chat with Bryan Flowers, the Founder and CEO of The Night Wish Group.

 Where would you think is a safe haven for any spare cash that people may have generated through business dealings or perhaps have inherited?

 The first step I recommend to a complete newbie is to invest in index funds through Vanguard primarily due to the low costs.
 There are so many low cap index funds though, tech, legal index funds.
 I recommend people split their money across 2-5 index funds and pay or top up monthly in equal amounts.
 This strategy reduces risk because you are dollar cost averaging your way into the market and getting a better price when it goes down.

-An index fund is a basket of companies in an industry or location, there is no fund manager to pay and less trades.
-One of the safest index funds is the S&P 500; it is the top 500 companies of USA, so you are betting on the USA’s market.
+An index fund is a basket of companies in an industry or location, there is no fund manager to pay and fewer trades.
+One of the safest index funds is the S&P 500; it is the top 500 companies in USA, so you are betting on the USA’s market.
 There are much better funds to accumulate wealth though.

 I recommend choosing the funds that reinvest the dividends back into buying more stock.
 You can almost leave everything on autopilot.

 The next level after that, I recommend individual stocks to beat the market but this has far more risk.
 There are plenty of YouTubers, books and courses to learn about this specific method.
 Once you have chosen 7-9 stocks that you are bullish on long term, you can keep investing monthly and check the fundamentals regularly.
 I have a mixture of growth stocks, speculative stocks and dividend stocks.
 As I get older, I will likely buy more dividend stocks and then move into a bigger allocation of bonds.
 I could talk about this subject for days, but this is my personal investment strategy (by not trading on a daily basis).
 My portfolio right now is around 80% crypto, too much I know, 15% stocks and 5% index funds right now.
 After the next crypto bull run, that ratio will be mostly stocks.